DUNE potential for sub-GeV dark matter in proton beam dump mode: Results and Discussion:

 In figure [\ref{fig3}] the value of kinetic mixing term $\epsilon$ is kept constant at $\epsilon = 10^{-3}$.
-To impose a better constraints on the parameter space, in figure [\ref{fig4}] we have allowed the parameter $\epsilon$ to vary between $10^{-1}$ and $10^{-5}$ and have checked the DM scattering events for the same with the variation of $m_{\gamma_{D}}$.
-With the help of the thermal relic abundance of DM \cite{c} as shown in figure [\ref{fig4}] (black line) realistic constraints on parameter space $\epsilon$ and $m_{\gamma_{D}}$ is explored by DM-nucleon and DM-electron scattering events at DUNE detector.
-For the DM-nucleon scattering (left panel) we have imposed $E_{R} \in [0.1,2]$ GeV cuts on the recoil energy of nucleons.
-Similary for DM-electron scattering (right panel) a stringent forward angle cut is imposed on electron i.e. $\theta_{e} \in [0.01,0.02]$ and the energy cut on scattered electron is $E_{e} \in [0.1,2]$.
-The sensitivity contours for $\epsilon$ and $m_{\gamma_{D}}$ plane corresponding to 10 (blue), 100 (green) and 1000 (red) events are achieved for DUNE detector.
+To constraints the DM parameters space more tightly the DM parameter $\epsilon$ is allowed to vary between $10^{-2}$ to $10^{-5}$ and DP mass is allowed to vary in the range between 0.03 GeV and 2 GeV for the fixed mass of DM.
+This constraint parameter space $\epsilon$ and $m_{\gamma_{D}}$ are shown by figure [\ref{ncesens}] and [\ref{esens}].
+With the help of the thermal relic abundance of DM \cite{c} as shown in figure [\ref{ncesens}] and [\ref{esens}] (black line) realistic constraints on parameter space $\epsilon$ and $m_{\gamma_{D}}$ for the fixed mass of DM is explored by DM-nucleon and DM-electron scattering events at DUNE detector.
+For the DM-nucleon scattering (figure [\ref{ncesens}] and [\ref{nceyield}]) we have imposed $E_{R} \in [0.1,2]$ GeV cuts on the recoil energy of nucleons.
+Similarly for DM-electron scattering (figure [\ref{esens}] and [\ref{eyield}]) a stringent forward angle cut is imposed on electron i.e. $\theta_{e} \in [0.01,0.02]$ and the energy cut on scattered electron is $E_{e} \in [0.1,2]$ GeV.
+The sensitivity contours of DUNE in $\epsilon$ and $m_{\gamma_{D}}$ for elastic scattering of DM with nucleons and electrons by a considering given mass of DM (10 MeV) are in $\epsilon$ and $m_{\gamma_{D}}$ plane are shown by 10, 100 and 1000 events.
 From our analysis we can observe that the DM-electron scattering is more sensitive to lower kinetic mixing and lower mass parameter space ($\epsilon, m_{\gamma_{D}}$).
-Whereas sensitivity of DM-nucleon scattering shows better results in the parameter space ($\epsilon, m_{\gamma_{D}}$) which defined by the lower kinetic mixing $\mathcal{O}(10^{-4} - 10^{-3})$ and higher masses of dark photon $m_{\gamma_{D}}(0.5 - 1.1)$ GeV.
+Whereas DM-nucleon scattering signatures are more sensitivity for kinetic mixing $\mathcal{O}(10^{-4} - 10^{-3})$ and higher masses of dark photon $m_{\gamma_{D}}(0.1 - 2 GeV)$ in parameter space ($\epsilon, m_{\gamma_{D}}$).
+A sharp increase in DUNE sensitivity is observed at $\sim 800$ MeV mass of $m_{\gamma_{D}}$ which can be attributed to the resonance production at $m_{\gamma_{D}} \sim m_{\rho}(m_{\omega})$ via bremsstrahlung.

-Further the total yield (all the channels mention in section(3)) from DM-nucleon and electron scattering for different masses of DM candidates is explored for DUNE and is illustrated in figure [\ref{fig5}].
-In this figure the left panel is for DM-nucleon scattering and right panel is for DM-electron scattering events.
-The relation between the mass of the DM and dark photon, considered here is $m_{\gamma_{D}} = 3m_{\chi}$.
-Here $\epsilon$ is marginalized over the range $10^{-5}$ to $10^{-1}$ and fine structure constant of hidden sector is assumed $\alpha_{D} = 0.5$.
-In this scenario the DM-electron scattering is effective for the study of lower mass of DM whereas DM-nucleon scattering is effective for larger range and greater values of DM mass.
-Blue, green and red contours corresponds to the 10, 100, 1000 events and black line represents the relic dark matter abundance.